mosaic-design-system/docs/src/components/card.md

       ### Focus state

       A **Card** needs to have a focus state on all of its elements - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on all parts of a **Card**.
+Ensure that users can use their keyboard to focus on all parts of the **Card**.

       ### Icons